Connect: The Other Vitamin C

 Connection, which I call the other vitamin C, is as essential for health, success, joy, and longevity as ascorbic acid.
 Living without enough of it can actually lead to an early death.
 Studies show that social isolation is a bad for your health as cigarette smoking.
 Short of an early death, lack of the other vitamin C causes low-grade depression, lethargy, lack of get-up-and-go and a demoralizing feeling of purposelessness.

 However, the problem is eminently solvable.
 A special advantage of connection is that it’s free and infinite in supply.
 All you have to do to reap the joys and benefits of a connected life is to decide to live one.
-In this presentation, I will give you the practical steps you can take to experience the full and marvelous powers of connection.

 Just look around you at the people who are happiest, most fulfilled, most energetic and enthusiastic, and you will see, for the most part, these people live lives that are rich in connection.
 Wealth, fame, power, influence and the other goals people pursue all pale next to the freely available goal of a connected life.